kerathy/Statement/README.md

-### The projects below are what I did during my master's degree.
-What's more, I have another natural language processing project.
+### The projects listed below are what I did during my master's degree.
+Furthermore, I have another natural language processing project while working as a graduate assistant.
 Because some recruiters and someone else received my resume before, if anyone, except for my university's class project partner, uses them for job applications or other purposes, please let me know.
 I don't allow anyone else to use my projects.
 No matter who you are, I will pursue all the losses caused by your pretending.

 If you come across a situation like this, you can notify HR immediately to maintain a fair competitive environment in the United States.
 I have to guarantee my resume will not be rejected because someone else uses my projects.
 If any evidence is needed, please feel free to contact me on LinkedIn.
 The hiring committee has the right to retract any job offer or any university offer.